What are tags?

 }

-1. checkTag - This function checks if a tag already exsits on the blockchain or not.
-If the tag exists in the mapping then this function returns true, otherwise it returns false.
+- checkTag - This function checks if a tag already exsits on the blockchain or not.
+If the tag exists in the

 function checkTag(string memory _repoURL, string memory _tagID) public view returns (bool) {